Belgium showcases Finland's gate

-Belgium joined Italy and the Netherlands as the only team to achieve full points in the second group stage of the Euro 2020 group stage after beating Finland 0-2 on Monday, leaving them with few options to pass.
+Belgium joined Italy and the Netherlands as the only team to score full points in Group B of the Euro 2020 group stage after beating Finland 0-2 on Monday, leaving them with few options to pass.

 The ‘Red Devils’ did not speculate and added three more points, and succeeded again because without playing the usual attacking football, they could not finish the Finnish resistance until the last stage of the second half, and with the support of a killer Karum from Lukas Hradecky who was until then in high level.